GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/projects/helm/project-services/README.md

 1. Cloud Resource Manager API enabled in the project where Config Connector is installed.

-1. The "cnrm-system" service account that has the `roles/serviceusage.serviceUsageAdmin` or `roles/owner` role in your desired project (it doesn't need to be the project managed by Config Connector).
+1. The "cnrm-system" service account that has the `roles/serviceusage.serviceUsageAdmin` or `roles/owner` role in your desired project.

 1. [Helm](../../../README.md#helm)